-- 1. An Admission's Application on the official form furnished by the college. - An official transcript from an accredited high school indicating a regular diploma with a graduation date and principal's signature, or receipt of an official transcript from the Mississippi Community College Board, or the appropriate state adult basic education department showing satisfactory scores on the High School Equivalency (HSE) Exam. - 3.
-Scores on the American College Test (ACT).
-Applicants 25 years of age or older are exempt from the ACT requirement, except in the ADN program and certain technical programs (where placement tests may be required). - 4.
+- 1. An Admission's Application on the official form furnished by the college online or paper application. - 2.
+An official transcript from an accredited high school indicating a regular diploma with a graduation date and principal's signature, or receipt of an official transcript from the Mississippi Community College Board, or the appropriate state adult basic education department showing satisfactory scores on the High School Equivalency (HSE) Exam. - 3.
+Scores on the American College Test (ACT) or ACCUPLACER.
+Applicants 25 years of age or older are exempt from the testing requirement, except in the ADN program and certain technical programs (where placement tests may be required). - 4.
 A residence hall application and a \$75 non-refundable reservation fee if the student desires to live on the Wesson Campus.